-- a ferry ticket showing the date of arrival in NI, and which clearly identifies the specific vehicle - a copy of an invoice from a transport company identifying the vehicle and delivery date - tax and insurance details indicating use in NI or - a copy of the V5C showing the last registered keeper in NI and a date of registration to that keeper.
+- a ferry ticket showing the date of arrival in NI, and which clearly identifies the specific vehicle - a copy of an invoice from a transport company identifying the vehicle and delivery date - tax and service details indicating use in NI or - a copy of the V5C showing the last registered keeper in NI and a date of registration to that keeper.

 Motor vehicles in the State must be registered within 30 days of their date of entry.
-The National Car Testing Service (NCTS) registers vehicles on behalf of Revenue.
+The National Car Testing Service (NCTS) registers vehicles on behalf of Revenue and it is recommended to request an appointment from the NCTS to register the vehicle within 7 days of entry to account for any delays.